Corni33/CarND_P2_TrafficSigns/README.md

 ####**1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.**

+To better asses the model performance, the following eight new images have been downladed from the web and put through the classification pipeline:

 ![new traffic sign image][image_new_signs]

+Most signgs are clearly visible with good lighting.
+Image #6 is

 Here are five German traffic signs that I found on the web: